johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

 For full code, please
 [review code](https://github.com/johnsonandjohnson/Bodiless-JS/tree/master/examples/test-site/src/components/Layout/meta.tsx).

-Below, it is illustrated how to add the meta data to page head and make it editable for site editors.
+See below for instructions on how to add meta data to a page's head and make it editable for site editors.

 - #### Adding SEO form to Editor interface
   The `withMetaForm` provides ability to insert a SEO form within the editor inferface for the site editor to manipulate meta date per page.

-So first, import withMetaForm from @bodiless/components package:
+  First, import withMetaForm from @bodiless/components package:
   ```
   import withMetaForm from @bodiless/components;
   ```